leanderthiele/voxelize/README.md

 *Voxelize* uses a spherical top-hat kernel for the particle assignments.
 Each particle can have an individual value for the radius of this top-hat.
-In principle, extension to other kernels should be possible with relatively little modification of the code; do get in touch if that is would you need.
+In principle, extension to other kernels should be possible with relatively little modification of the code; do get in touch if that is what you need.

 Mathematically, *Voxelize* computes the field value associated with voxel *i* as